google/WebFundamentals/src/content/en/updates/2016/12/performant-parallaxing.md

 This important piece of information tells us why we need to avoid a JavaScript-based solution that moves elements based on scroll events:
 **JavaScript doesn’t guarantee that parallaxing will keep in step with the page’s scroll position**.
-In older versions of Mobile Safari scroll events were actually delivered at the end of the scroll, which made it impossible to make a JavaScript-based scroll effect.
+In older versions of Mobile Safari, scroll events were actually delivered at the end of the scroll, which made it impossible to make a JavaScript-based scroll effect.
 More recent versions *do* deliver scroll events during the animation, but, similarly to Chrome, on a "best-effort" basis.
 If the main thread is busy with any other work, scroll events will not get delivered immediately, meaning the parallax effect will be lost.

-### Bad: updating background-position
+### Bad: updating `background-position`

 Another situation we’d like to avoid is painting on every frame.
 Many solutions attempt to change `background-position` to provide the parallax look, which